-(1) On August 14, 2017, SLF Inc. launched a normal course issuer bid to purchase and cancel up to 11.5 million common shares between August 14, 2017 and August 13, 2018, through the facilities of the Toronto Stock Exchange, other Canadian stock exchanges, and/or alternative Canadian trading platforms, at prevailing market rates.
-Purchases may also be made by way of private agreements or share repurchase programs under issuer bid exemption order issued by securities regulatory authorities.
-Any purchases made under an exemption order issued by a securities regulatory authority will generally be at a discount to the prevailing market price.
-In 2017, the common shares purchased and cancelled under this program were purchased at an average price per share of \$49.40 for a total amount of \$175.
+(1) On August 14, 2018 and August 14, 2017, SLF Inc. launched normal course issuer bids to purchase and cancel up to 14 million common shares of SLF Inc. ("commons shares") between August 14, 2018 and August 13, 2019 (the "2018 NCIB") and 11.5 million common shares between August 14, 2017 and August 13, 2018, respectively.
+Common shares purchased for cancellation are purchased through the facilities of the Toronto Stock Exchange, other Canadian stock exchanges, and/or alternative Canadian trading platforms, at prevailing market rates, or by way of private agreements or share repurchase programs under issuer bid exemption orders issued by securities regulatory authorities at a discount to the prevailing market price.
+On December 10, 2018, in connection with the 2018 NCIB, SLF Inc. implemented an automatic repurchase plan with its designated broker in order to facilitate purchases of common shares.
+Under the automatic repurchase plan, SLF Inc.'s designated broker may purchase common shares pursuant to the 2018 NCIB at times when SLF Inc. ordinarily would not be active in the market due to regulatory restrictions or self-imposed blackout periods.
+In 2018, SLF Inc. purchased and cancelled approximately 12.5 million common shares at an average price of \$44.91 for a total amount of \$635 under these programs.
+An additional 0.1 million common shares were purchased in 2018 and cancelled in 2019 at an average price of \$44.91 for a total amount of \$635 under the 2018 NCIE.
 The total amount paid to purchase the shares is allocated to Common shares and Retained earnings in our Consolidated Statements of Changes in Equity.
-The amount allocated to Common shares is based on the average cost per common share and amounts paid above the average cost are allocated to Retained earnings.
+The amount allocated to Common shares and amounts paid above the average cost are allocated to Retained earnings.